 Not sure how to start when considering studying overseas with a non-Stanford program?

-- Review our 10-Step Guide to learn about important University policies and procedures you need to be aware of.
-It can also direct you to helpful resources that will assist you in researching Non-Stanford study abroad opportunities and preparing to go abroad.
+- Review our 10-Step Guide to learn about important University policies and procedures you need to be aware.
+The guide can also direct you to helpful resources that will assist you in researching Non-Stanford study abroad opportunities and will provide valuable information that will help prepare you for your study abroad experience.

 Study Abroad Approval Forms